What Can Airport Scanners See In Luggage – You Might Be Surprised

 Jams/JelliesHammersFuels

 It’s essential to note that while these items might trigger airport scanners, not all of them are prohibited.
 Some might be allowed in checked luggage but not in carry-ons, and vice versa.
-When you ask, “What can airport scanners see in luggage?” please note that some of these items you can take but they must be declared at the ticket counter like guns, ammo, golf clubs, and some sports equipment.
+Please note that some of these items you can take but they must be declared at the ticket counter like guns, ammo, golf clubs, and some sports equipment.

 Neither of these tables is an inclusive list, however, they do offer a good idea of some restrictions.
 Always check with the specific airline and the Transportation Security Administration (or the equivalent agency in your country) for the most up-to-date regulations and restrictions.